 What are the environmental impacts of the Snowy 2.0 project?

-The studies will assess and determine local and downstream impacts during construction and operation, as well as how the spoil would behave over the long term and under different conditions (including extreme flooding, droughts etc).
+The studies will determine local and downstream impacts during construction and operation, as well as how the rock would behave over the long term and under different conditions (including extreme flooding, droughts etc).

 Will Snowy 2.0 use or need more water?

 The Snowy Scheme operates under a strict water licence issued by the NSW Government.
 Snowy 2.0 will not in any way impact on Snowy Hydro’s continued compliance with the water licence.

 In particular, there will be no change to Snowy Hydro’s water release obligations from both the Murray and Tumut developments, and no change to environmental release obligations, meaning Snowy 2.0 will not have any impact on downstream water users or environmental flows.